Dwalczyk19/connectEntrez/README.md

 * Enter your email prior to using.
 * Input the specified genes dataset or small list of genes prior to starting the package.
 * Use of virtual enviornment is recommended, but you don't have to.
-  - This is due to problems with protobuf package 4.23.0 (if there are problems specify this package be installed in the requirments file)
+  - This is due to problems with protobuf package 4.23.0 (if there are problems specify this package be installed in the requirments file as: protobuf == 4.23.0)
 * Download Anaconda here: https://www.anaconda.com/download

 ### Python